awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 Type: String
 Valid Values: `task` \| `shared`
 Required: No
 The scope for the Docker volume, which determines its lifecycle\.
-Docker volumes that are scoped to a `task` are automatically provisioned when the task starts and destroyed when the task stops\.
+Docker volumes that are scoped to a `task` are automatically provisioned when the task starts destroyed when the task is cleaned up\.
 Docker volumes that are scoped as `shared` persist after the task stops\.
 `autoprovision`
 Type: Boolean
 Default value: `false`